arsmxd/infotc1600final/Overall.md

 It is important to be safe online, protect your devices, and only use trusted sites.

-For more information how to be safe online, click [here](https://mindmajix.com/top-10-cybersecurity-best-practices)
+For more information on how to be safe online, click [here](https://mindmajix.com/top-10-cybersecurity-best-practices)

 [Back Page](SmartDevices.md)